The biggest advice to any student is to avoid the bookstore at all costs!!

-If you know anyone from high school, classes, fraternities, or whatever, that are in your major, ask if they have the books.
+If you know anyone in your major from high school, classes, fraternities, or whatever, ask if they have the books.
 Buying books from someone you know is much easier and faster (and usually cheaper) than dealing with online orders.

 Buying international editions is one of the cheapest routes, but is not always the best thing to do.
 I like to buy them because they are very cheap, but you may run into problems.

 Warning: On the cover of some books, they say not for sale in the US.
 However, websites and companies inside the US still sell them within the US?
 Do your own research before buying or selling international editions.